Bariatric Surgery in 2026: Safer, More Effective, Accessible

 - Better social life and relationships: Feeling better physically and mentally leads to greater social integration and a more active lifestyle.

-In 2025, bariatric surgery remains one of the most effective strategies for treating obesity and metabolic diseases.
+In 2026, bariatric surgery remains one of the most effective strategies for treating obesity and metabolic diseases, in line with the 2022 ASMBS/IFSO guidelines[4].
 However, not everyone who is overweight qualifies for this procedure.

 If you are considering surgery as an option to improve your health, Global Obesity Group explains the current medical criteria, how to determine if you are an ideal candidate, and the necessary evaluations before the procedure.